-We use “camp names” during the summer at DuBois Center because they are FUN, and because sometimes there are just too many Ryans and Merediths running around.
-Real names are shared on the last day of each session and they are listed on the sign-out sheets when parents pick up their children at the end of a camp.
+We use “camp names” during the summer because they are FUN, and because sometimes there are just too many Merediths, Rachels and Ryans running around.
+Real names are shared on the last day of each camp, and they are listed on the sign-out sheets when parents pick up their children at the end of a session.
 If a counselor senses that a parent is nervous about not knowing their “real name,” the leader might take them aside and share that detail in advance.

 What’s in a name?
 A lot of silliness and camp fun!

 There are still openings throughout the summer and lots of new friends to be made!
 But don’t delay, spots are filling quickly, and a number of sessions are already full.

 To learn more about summer camp at DuBois Center, check out the camp brochure online or pick one up at your UCC church.
 To have a brochure sent by mail, contact DuBois Center at 618-787-2202 or dcinfo@DuBoisCenter.org.

 On Wednesday, May 29, our summer camp program staff officially arrived for nine days of intensive training covering topics such as health and safety, faith formation, activity leadership, behavior management and so much more!
 They came from local Illinois South Conference churches and from communities of faith around the world.